stolostron/rhacm-docs/README.md

 ```
 **Important:** You must use the previous commands to install ruby, even if your system already comes with ruby pre-installed.
 The pre-installed version does not function correctly.
 This step might take several minutes.

-3. Install rubygems by running the following command:
+3. Install RubyGems by running the following command:
 ```
 brew install brew-gem
 ```

-4. Configure ruby by running the following commands:
+4. Configure Ruby by running the following commands:
 ```
 echo "source $(brew --prefix)/opt/chruby/share/chruby/chruby.sh" >> ~/.zshrc
 echo "source $(brew --prefix)/opt/chruby/share/chruby/auto.sh" >> ~/.zshrc
 echo "chruby ruby-3.1.2" >> ~/.zshrc
 ```

 5. Quit the terminal and restart it.
-Run the following command to verify that ruby is installed and functioning correctly:
+Run the following command to verify that Ruby is installed and functioning correctly:
 ```
 ruby -v
 ```

-4. Install gcc make by using the following command:
+4. Install GCC make by using the following command:
 ```
 brew install gcc
 ```

-5. Install make by using the following command:
+5. Install Make by using the following command:
 ```
 brew install make
 ```

-6. Install git by using the following command:
+6. Install Git by using the following command:
 ```
 brew install git
 ```

-7. Install jekyll and bundler by running the following command:
+7. Install Jekyll and Bundler by running the following command:
 ```
 gem install jekyll bundler
 ```